-- " Provide for conservation and adaptive re-use of existing heritage places within the QWB PDA including activation with a range of uses including boutique retail, food and beverage outlets, offices or hotels. - " Provide for adaptive re-use of Miller Park to enhance both access from the Queen Street Mall and Queens Park as well as vistas from William Street to Queens Wharf Road and across to South Bank. - " Transform Queens Park into an urban events lawn with improved access to Miller Park, the Treasury Building and the Queen Street Mall. - Protect the important landmarks along Queens Wharf Road such as retaining walls and World War II bunker and incorporate into the public realm landscape.
+- Engage with indigenous communities and other key heritage stakeholders where appropriate to deliver a colonial and indigenous heritage walking trail with interpretive signage that highlights the heritage of the QWB PDA, noting integration opportunities with the existing City Centre Heritage Trail. - Provide for conservation and adaptive re-use of existing heritage places within the QWB PDA including activation with a range of uses including boutique retail, food and beverage outlets, offices, community or hotels. - Provide for adaptive re-use of Miller Park to enhance both access from the Queen Street Mall and Queens Park as well as vistas from William Street to Queens Wharf Road and across to South Bank. - " Transform Queens Park into an urban events lawn with improved access to

+Miller Park, the Treasury Building and the Queen Street Mall.